brightbox/docs.brightbox.com/content/guides/cli/installation.md

 newer version of rubygems.
 We recommend the
 [Tryphon repositories](http://debian.tryphon.eu/).

+#### Fedora Dependencies

 On Fedora you should be able to install them like this:

     $ sudo yum install ruby rubygems ruby-devel make gcc libxslt-devel libxml2-devel

+#### OSX Dependencies

 On OSX, you just need XCode installed, which provides everything you need.

+#### Windows Dependencies

+We recommend using the Ruby installer available at [rubyinstaller.org](http://rubyinstaller.org/).
+This will give you everything you need to install the our gem package in one shot.

+Any of the versions of Ruby available on there will work fine with the cli, but we recommend Ruby 1.9.3 if you don't have a preference.
+In the installer, tick the box labelled `Add Ruby executables to your PATH`.

 #### Install the gem